-Subsequent to the reporting date the Company acquired the 40% minority stake in PacMoz from the PacMoz Director and General Manager Ms Hanlie Lloyd.
+During the year, the Company acquired the 40% minority stake in PacMoz from the PacMoz Director and General Manager Ms Hanlie Lloyd.
 The purchase consideration for the acquisition included a contingent liability for the issue of 5,000,000 shares subject to Ms Lloyd successfully completing the re-organisation of the entity over the subsequent twelve month period.
+As at the date of this report no shares had been issued to Ms Lloyd.